 Multiply diameter by growth factor = 52 x 5 = 260 years

 Maybe.
 This is not a perfect method and I am not a perfect measurer.
 I can confidently say that it is an old tree, however.

 Taking things further, I tried two websites — iTreetools.org and treebenefits.com/calculator (easier) — to learn more about all the contributions this tree is making.
 In a year, it reduces greenhouse gases by 323 pounds and intercepts more than 2,600 gallons of storm runoff as its roots hold water in the soil.

 Understanding just this one tree and its history and environmental benefits motivates me to do more to help my parcel of forest be more than a heavily browsed, invaded landscape.

 For a spring project (after I’ve measured all my trees!), I’ll look for native plant and tree seedlings from the county soil and water conservation district plant sale.
 While planting 8 acres isn’t feasible, doing small sections each year and protecting seedlings until they’re tall enough to withstand hungry deer could be.
 Using native perennial seeds is another low-cost way to repopulate what’s been lost.

 If you see someone around town measuring a tree’s circumference, it’s probably me.
 Spreadsheets might be involved, too.

 Pamela Doan, a garden coach with One Nature, has grown ferns in Seattle, corn on a Brooklyn rooftop and is now trying to cultivate shitake mushrooms on logs.
-Email her at [email protected]The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Email her at email@example.com.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.